-Age of Anger, Hamlet, Human Rights and Human Dignity, Magnanimous entertainers, Not my president, Obligation to dissent, Open Letter to the Guild, Political but not partisan, Post Human Rights Era, Practice social justice, Protest too late, Protest too much, Resonance of uniform disgust, Right to dissent, Screen Actors Guild Awards, Shakespeare, The Election, The Vote, Trump's executive orders, Voting as an ultimate protest, Why didn't they vote?, Why didn't they?
+Age of Anger, Donald Trump, Hamlet, Human Rights and Human Dignity, Magnanimous entertainers, Not my president, Obligation to dissent, Open Letter to the Guild, Political but not partisan, Post Human Rights Era, Practice social justice, Protest too late, Protest too much, Resonance of uniform disgust, Right to dissent, Screen Actors Guild Awards, Shakespeare, The Election, The Vote, Trump's executive orders, Voting as an ultimate protest, Why didn't they vote?, Why didn't they?

 The eruptions of protests to President Trump’s executive orders give the impression that people didn’t actually expect a politician to follow through on their promises if elected.

 Uh… everyone who followed the election?
 I mean, it’s not like he was secretive about his propositions.
 Though there are valid complaints about the new president, even his critics must grudgingly admit he was not vague about his intentions, however vague he may have been about his actual plans.

 It is safe to say, a chess player he is not.
 Didn’t everyone see this coming?
 Is the unbelievability of Trump’s triumph the reason so many didn’t care to vote?

 I am non-partisan, and I am as worried about this presidency… as I would have been about a Clinton presidency.
 And though I am not American, it does not mean I don’t have “skin in the game.”
 Every twist and turn of the U.S. acts as an off-kilter gyroscope for the rest of the world.
 Americans should not take that as a compliment to how powerful they are; they should be aware of how integrated our economies and ecologies are.

 But with apologies to Shakespeare, (Hamlet, Act 3, Scene 2) “methinks thou dost protest too late“(sic); the ultimate protest had laid languid and apathetic months earlier: it was called the election.